• Skip to primary navigation

 pazham pori recipe, ethakka appam step by step recipePin

-2. Add sugar, salt and baking soda.
-I used brown sugar but white sugar works perfect too.
+Add sugar, salt and baking soda.
+I used raw sugar but white sugar works perfect too.

 pazham pori recipe, ethakka appam step by step recipePin

-3. Add about 1/2 cup water and adjust as you go, to make a batter that’s slightly more watery than dosa batter.
-It shouldn’t be too thin, otherwise, the appams will be too oily.
+Add about ½ cup water and adjust as you go, to make a batter that's slightly more watery than dosa batter.
+It shouldn't be too thin, otherwise, the pazham pori will be too oily.

 pazham pori recipe, ethakka appam step by step recipePin

-4. Add in a pinch of turmeric powder.
-This is only meant for the colour bit and doesn’t change the taste or flavour in any way.
+Add in a pinch of turmeric powder.
+This is only for colour and doesn't change the taste in any way.

 pazham pori recipe, ethakka appam step by step recipePin